 Boiled crayfish is a delicious treat that is easy to do at home, as the process of cooking is not so difficult at all.
-In the article we will describe in details one of the most popular and easy ways that you can cook fresh crawfish.
+Learn how to cook crayfish at home.
+In the article, I will describe in detail one of the most popular and simple ways in which you can cook fresh crayfish.

 How long do you cook crawfish?

-Boiling crayfish is not a time consuming process, as it will take you so little time to make such an appetizing dish.
-Besides boiling time for crayfish of different sizes stays approximately the same:
+Boiling crayfish is not a time-consuming process, as it will take you so little time to make such an appetizing dish.
+Moreover boiling time for crayfish of different sizes stays approximately the same:

-- How long does it take to boil crayfish?
+- How long to boil crayfish?
 The first thing to remember is that you toss crayfish into boiling water.
-You need to boil crayfish for 10-15 minutes after water returns to boil in a pot (most evident sign – crayfish shells color will turn red).
+You need to boil crayfish for 10-15 minutes after water returns to boil in a pot (most evident sign – crayfish shells’ color will turn red).

-Now, let us see the way you can cook this delicious shellfish step-by step to make them juicy, tasty and flavored.
+Now, let us see how you prepare crayfish step-by-step to make them juicy, tasty, and flavored.

 The best crayfish are the fresh crayfish, if you use frozen ones for the recipe they will turn out a little bit dried out.

 How do you boil fresh crawfish on the stove?